 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
-Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service or an out-of-network provider.

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for
+Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for

-Services that are covered for you What you must pay when you get these services Hospice care (continued) area, including those the MA organization owns, controls, or has a by Original Medicare, not financial interest in.
-Your hospice doctor can be a network provider

-- Drugs for symptom control and pain relief
+Services that are covered for you What you must pay when you get these services Hospice care (continued) area, including those the MA organization owns, controls, or has a financial interest in.
+Your hospice doctor can be a network provider or an out-of-network provider.
+Covered services include: by Original Medicare, not BlueMedicare Value.
+In- and Out-of-Network \$0 copay for physician Drugs for symptom control and pain reliefShort-term respite careHome care consultation for the election of hospice services.

-- Short-term respite care

-- Home care

 When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost-sharing.
 For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).

-- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services by Original Medicare, not BlueMedicare Value.
+- If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost-sharing amount for in-network services - If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of-network services